-Omega-3 fatty acids can also be found in flax and flaxseed oil, walnuts, canola oil, soybeans, and soybean oil.
 The amount of omega-3 fatty acids in these foods is less than in fish.
-Evidence of the heart benefits from eating these foods is not as strong as the evidence for eating fish.
+Evidence of the heart benefits of eating these foods isn’t as strong as the evidence for eating fish.

-Omega-3 fatty acids can also be taken as a supplement.
+You can also take omega-3 fatty acids as a supplement.
 Talk to your doctor before taking any supplements.
-High doses of omega-3s can increase your risk of bleeding problems, especially if taken with blood-thinning medications.
+High doses of omega-3s can increase your risk of bleeding problems, especially if you take them with blood-thinning medications.